michalciurus/KatanaRouter/README.md

 **This library is still under development**

 KatanaRouter is a declarative, type-safe app navigation router for [Katana](https://github.com/BendingSpoons/katana-swift).
 Katana's *state* structure should represent the whole app's state, including the navigation.
-The only way to change the navigation state should be through *Actions*.
+The only way to change the navigation state should be through *actions*.

 KatanaRouter takes care of everything for you: storing the state, providing you actions to change the state, and finding differences between the navigation states.